vsoch/algorithms/arrays/README.md

 # Sort A now and loop through it only up to itself
 A.sort()

-# We need 2 elements minimally
+# We need 1 element minimally
 while len(A) > 0:

     # Set next greater as default to -1, in case we don't find answer
     first_number = A.pop(0)
     next_greater = -1

+    # If we have popped the last element, can't have another bigger!
     if len(A) > 0:
         next_number = A[0]